 In the coalition agreement we said we will maintain the goal of ending child poverty in the UK by 2020.The government believes that the focus on income over recent decades has ignored the root causes of poverty, and in doing so has allowed social problems to deepen and become entrenched.

 The government’s new approach to reducing poverty in all its forms is not about income poverty alone.
 ‘Social justice: transforming lives’ explains the government’s plans for giving individuals and families facing multiple disadvantages the support and tools they need to turn their lives around.

 Our welfare reform communications toolkit helps explain how DWP is changing the welfare system.
 It covers:

 - when we are making the changes

-We launched the ‘Consultation on measuring child poverty’ on 15 November 2012.
+We ran the ‘Consultation on measuring child poverty’ between 15 November 2012 and 15 February 2013.
 We sought views on changing the way we measure child poverty to make sure we can get accurate data about how many children in the UK are affected.
-We believe that, in addition to median income, we need to take other elements into account, such as housing and health.
-The consultation ran until 15 February 2013.
+We published our response to this consultation on 27 February 2014 on annex E of our consultation on the draft child poverty strategy.